jpsm83/health/documentation/n8n/rewriteArticle.md

 6. **MUST NOT include any comments or explanations outside the JSON**
 7. **MUST be valid JSON that can be parsed by a JSON parser**

+**CRITICAL JSON QUOTE RULES - ABSOLUTELY MANDATORY:**
+- **ALL double quotes (") within content MUST be replaced with single quotes (')**
+- **This is CRITICAL - double quotes break JSON parsing in n8n when data is treated as string**
+- **Examples of CORRECT usage:**
+  - Title: "Understanding 'Popcorn Brain': Signs, Causes..." → JSON: `"mainTitle": "Understanding 'Popcorn Brain': Signs, Causes..."`
+  - Text: "The term 'popcorn brain'" → JSON: `"articleParagraphs": ["The term 'popcorn brain'"]`
+- **Examples of INCORRECT (WILL CAUSE ERRORS):**
+  - WRONG: `"mainTitle": "Understanding "Popcorn Brain""` (double quotes break JSON)
+  - WRONG: `"articleParagraphs": ["The term "popcorn brain""]` (double quotes break JSON)
+- **VERIFICATION: Before outputting, replace ALL double quotes within content with single quotes (apostrophes)**
+- **If your content needs quotes, use single quotes (') instead of double quotes (") - this is not optional**

 **ABSOLUTELY FORBIDDEN:**
 - Do NOT copy exact text from the original
 - Do NOT add any emojis, symbols, or special characters in any content